 About Us

 Black Women Benefit (BWB) is a 501(c)3 non-profit organization with a mission to embrace, empower, and invest in Black Women.
-Our organization provides bimonthly emergency financial awards and free wellness workshops to Black Women throughout the United States.
-In 2021, we expanded our offerings to include free group therapy for Black women in Maryland, and as of this year, we will have at least three free therapy cohorts.
+Our organization provides emergency financial awards and free wellness workshops to Black Women throughout the United States.
+In 2021, we expanded our offerings to include “Heal the Leaders”, a free group therapy for Black women in DC, Maryland, and Virginia.
+Participants are assembled in groups of up to 10 women, and over the course of 9 months, are guided by one of our expert Black women therapists through weekly group therapy sessions.
+Participants often start this process as strangers and end as friends.

 Our overarching goal is to enact our mission so well that we don’t need to exist one day.
 We believe as we grow and execute the three pillars– embrace, empower, invest, our goal will be achieved sooner rather than later with your help.